Cultured Guru Logo

 Creamy Chicken Ramen Slow Cooker Recipe

-An easy recipe for creamy chicken ramen made from scratch and slow-cooked to perfection.
-I make this slow cooker ramen with chicken thighs, but you can use other chicken cuts in this recipe.
-You can also use this recipe with an instant pot or on the stovetop (directions for all methods are included).
+An easy recipe for creamy chicken ramen made from scratch and slow-cooked to perfection. recipe is made with chicken thighs, but you can use other chicken cuts

 Creamy Chicken Ramen